REPROSEC/dolev-yao-star/README.md

    change `--name=fstar` to some other name).

 5. Now you should see a shell prompt inside the docker container.
-Switch to the core model directory with `cd dystar/`.
+Switch to the core model directory with `cd dolev-yao-star/`.
-   See the next subsections for further instructions (note that all verification/compilation commands in the following subsections assume that you start out in a shell inside the docker container in the `dystar` directory).
+   See the next subsections for further instructions (note that all verification/compilation commands in the following subsections assume that you start out in a shell inside the docker container in the `dolev-yao-star` directory).

 ### Verify the DY* framework and protocol implementations